SafeHome.org may receive compensation from some providers listed on this page. Learn More

 >> Read More: Best Security Systems for Rural Areas

-If you also purchase the Arlo security system, professional monitoring is available through the Arlo Safe & Secure plan starting at $24.99 per month.
-This adds 24/7 emergency response services on top of the camera features, giving additional peace of mind for you and your household.
+If you also purchase the Arlo security system, professional monitoring is available through the Arlo Secure Premium plan starting at $24.99 per month.
+This also adds 24/7 emergency response services.
+If you want 24/7 video recording as well, that’s available as an add-on for a total price starting at $39.99 per month.

 >> Further Reading: The Best Home Security Mobile Apps